mainmatter/ember-simple-auth/README.md

-In order to use a custom server that is not compliant to RFC 6749, there are only two things that need to be customized: the construction of the request that is sent to the server to acquire the access token and the parsing of the server's response.
+In order to use a custom server that is not compliant to RFC 6749, there are only two things that need to be customized: the construction of the request that is sent to the server to obtain the access token and the parsing of the server's response.
 To customize the request, simply override the `tokenRequestOptions` method in the login controller, e.g.: